fabio-81/git-branching-practice/README.md

 Q.How many legs do dogs have?

-Q.what colour is the sun?
+Q.What colour is the sun?

+Q.Can an ostrich fly?

+Q.Why did the chicken cross the street?